When claiming Youth Allowance there’s information and documents you’ll need to complete your claim.

 - payslips (for 8 weeks)

-If you’re claiming as a dependent, your parents or guardians will need to supply their income details.
+If you’re claiming as a dependant, your parents or guardians will need to supply their income details.
 This can be provided online using the Advise Parental Income service.

 Study and work